geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

    but can be used for another purpose if you want).

 Important Notes:
-- The “Presets” are generally not useful with the 4th Gen interfaces as they are designed for the 2nd and 3rd Gen interfaces.
-If you try these out, you’ll probably want to reset back to the factory defaults afterwards.
+- The routing window’s “Presets” menu (Clear, Direct, Preamp, Stereo Out) is designed for the 2nd and 3rd Gen interfaces and is generally not useful with the 4th Gen. If you try these, you’ll probably want to reset back to the factory defaults afterwards.
+For saving and restoring your own configurations, use the [Presets button](#presets) in the main window instead.
 - Besides Air Mode, the DSP is also used for the gain halo level meters and autogain, so if you route something else to the DSP Inputs, those features will work “rather differently”.